smautner/dirtyopts/README.md

 doc2 = '''
 # i ignore unknown args so multiple args opbjects can be created neatly
 --intargford2 int

+# also giving w1 as an arg will trigger verbose mode
 '''

 args = parse(doc)